quantsingularity/QuantumBallot/documentation/user_manual/README.md

 # User Manual

-This manual provides instructions for using the Chainocracy blockchain-based voting system, covering both the web application (for election committee members) and the mobile application (for voters).
+This manual provides instructions for using the QuantumBallot blockchain-based voting system, covering both the web application (for election committee members) and the mobile application (for voters).

 ## Table of Contents